 Cadden Community Management has worked extensively with developers at a variety of associations, both large and small, assisting in many successful turnover transitions from developer to homeowner.
 Additionally, Cadden Management routinely helps with pre-development issues including document planning and review, budget drafting and review as well as reserve study negotiation.

 Many elected members of a community association board of directors find the role very unique and different than similar tasks or organizations they have experienced.
 Cadden Community Management recognizes this, and fully embraces the policy of education and training for board members.
 Providing free educational sessions for the board is an important feature of our service.
 We cover association operation in general, such as conducting board meetings, posting notices, handling enforcement issues, purchasing insurance, etc. The session can be held for your board at either Cadden Community Management’s office, or at your selected location, and it is customized to fit your association.

 Note that no legal advice or counseling is part of this session.

-Also each spring, Cadden Community Management hosts an annual complimentary training seminar for all new board members, featuring various association topics presented by one of our Senior Managers and industry professionals such as attorneys and insurance executives.
+Cadden Community Management hosts monthly complimentary training seminar for all new board members, featuring various association topics presented by one of our Senior Managers and industry professionals such as attorneys and insurance executives.
 It is always well attended by board members throughout our service area.
 Although the seminar is designed for new board members, many clients return year after year for updated information and inspiration.